rich-id/excel-generator-bundle/docs/Headers.md

 You will transform all the people into a list of `PersonContent`.
 From there, if the list is empty, the header will be not added to your sheet since no data are available.

+About the Header style, checkout the [Styles](Styles.md) documentation.
+Both annotation inherits from the global style annotation.

 ```php
 use RichId\ExcelGeneratorBundle\Annotation as Excel;